rajesh1359/pyconceptev/doc/source/index.rst

 ConceptEV Specific Instructions
 -------------------------------
 ..
 WARNING::
-   Beware this api is in a state of rapid to change and should be considered unstable.
+   Beware this API is in a state of rapid to change and should be considered unstable.